edwarddavis1/FastAPI_learning/README.md

 ![Hello App Demo](helloApp/demo/helloApp_demo.gif)

-## Hugging Face Chatbot App
+## Multimodal Hugging Face Chatbot App

-A hugging face language model interface.
+A multimodal hugging face language model interface.
 Use of websockets for full-duplex connections, allowing for live updates from messaging between user and model.
 App uses python and FastAPI for the backend and HTML/CSS with Javascript for the frontend.

 ![Chatbot Demo](chatBotApp/demo/chatbot_demo_gif.gif)